| home | catalogue | history | references | appendix |

 Bernice P. Bishop Museum, 1525 Bernice Street, Honolulu, Hawaii.
 Translated from the Hawaiian by Nathaniel B. Emerson, 1889.
 First published 1901.
 Special Publication 2 Second Edition 1951.
 Reprinted 1971, 1976, 1980, 1991, 1992, 1997, 2005. |

-Such good use did Malo make of his opportunties (at the Royal court) that he came to be universally regarded .as the great authority and repository of Hawaiian lore.
+Such good use did Malo make of his opportunties (at the Royal court) that he came to be universally regarded as the great authority and repository of Hawaiian lore.

-As a natural
+As a natural result

-of the Hawaiian arena, a person of no little importance about court.
+Hawaiian arena, a person of no little importance about court.

 In after years,